 Dr. Sanborne is a past member of the National Academic Advising Association and the Council for Adult and Experiential Learning, among other organizations, and is currently a member of the Society for College and University Planning.

 Dr. Sanborne holds a PhD in higher education administration from Illinois State University.
-He also earned an MA in English, BA in English, and BA in English education from Idaho State University.
+He also earned an MA in English and a BA in English education from Idaho State University.